zequipe/test_matlab/README.md

 crash('mex');
 ```

-The above commands crash MATLAB **under Linux**, as has been confirmed on the following versions.
+The above commands crash MATLAB **under Linux**, as has been confirmed on the following editions of
+MATLAB.

 - R2018b Update 3 (9.5.0.1049112) 64-bit (glnxa64)
 - R2019b Update 5 (9.7.0.1319299) 64-bit (glnxa64)